A balance transfer can be a valuable tool for managing credit card debt more effectively.

 Additional perks: Although balance transfer credit cards are not the ideal card type for benefits, rewards, etc., some of them do offer such perks.

-Credit Card | Purchase Interest Rate (APR) | Cash Advance Interest Rate (APR) | Balance Transfer Interest Rate (APR) | Annual Fee | Minimum Income Requirement | Introductory Offer |
+| Credit Card | Introductory Balance Transfer Interest Rate (APR) | Introductory Period Length | Balance Transfer Fee | Post-Introductory Period Balance Transfer Interest Rate (APR) | Annual Fee | |

-Credit Card Scotia Momentum No-Fee Visa Card | Purchase Interest Rate (APR) 19.99% | Cash Advance Interest Rate (APR) 22.99% | Balance Transfer Interest Rate (APR) 22.99% | Annual Fee $0.00 | Minimum Income Requirement None | Introductory Offer 0% introductory interest rate on balance transfers for the first 6 months. |
+| Credit Card Scotia Momentum No-Fee Visa Card | Introductory Balance Transfer Interest Rate (APR) 0% | Introductory Period Length 6 months | Balance Transfer Fee 2% | Post-Introductory Period Balance Transfer Interest Rate (APR) 22.99% | Annual Fee $0 | |

-Based on our research, here are the best balance transfer credit cards in Canada in 2025.
+Based on our research, here are the best balance transfer credit cards in Canada in 2026.
 We ranked the cards using the following criteria:

-Introductory APR period: How long 0% or low APR is available on balance transfers
+Introductory APR period: How long is 0% or low APR available on balance transfers

 Balance transfer fees: Lower fees are scored higher